hybridly/hybridly/docs/api/router/utils.md

 ## `reload`

-This function initiates a programmatic navigation on the current URL.
+This function initiates a programmatic navigation to the current URL.
 By default, the navigation will preserve the scroll position and the component's state.

 ```ts
 router.reload(options)